 Dastien!
-The surface!
 I can’t!
 I reached along our bond, grabbing for his strength to give me a boost.
 I felt it flow into me, but without direction, it wasn’t a help.
-He couldn’t feed me oxygen.
+He could feed me power, but not oxygen.

-He was hitting the beach at a sprint.
-Diving into the water.
+Dastien was coming.
 He’d reach me soon, but not soon enough.

 The last few months flashed through my mind.
 The cave of vampires.